Rattan: Wicks

 Rattan is the preferred natural material used to wick essential oils in aroma reed diffusers (commonly used in aromatherapy, or merely to scent closets, passageways, and rooms), because each rattan reed contains 20 or more permeable channels that wick the oil from the container up the stem and release fragrance into the air, through an evaporation diffusion process.
 In contrast, reeds made from bamboo contain nodes that inhibit the passage of essential oils.

-Handicraft and arts

-Many of the properties of rattan that make it suitable for furniture also make it a popular choice for handicraft and art pieces.
-Uses include rattan baskets, plant containers, and other decorative works.